Ravager11220/local-llm-wine-expert/README.md

 ### 2. Cross-Origin Resource Sharing (CORS) Mitigation

 Browsers restrict scripts running on a local file system or a client-side origin from reading data from a distinct port.
 To allow communication with the backend on port 8000, explicit permissions were handled by injecting CORS middleware directly into the FastAPI application stack.
 Wildcard (*) was used, so if you plan on running it locally i recommend modifying it.
+This could a huge cybersecurity risk, until you modify the middleware to accept on certain domains and methods etc.

 ### 3. Asynchronous Execution Timelines